Yolande E. Chan: Career

-Chan has served as Associate Dean of Research, PhD and MSc Programs, and the E. Marie Shantz Chair of Digital Technology at Smith School of Business at Queen's University prior to joining the Desautels Faculty of Management.
-She has previously served as Associate Vice-Principal (Research) at Queen's University.
+Dr. Chan has served as Associate Dean of Research, PhD and MSc Programs, and the E. Marie Shantz Chair of Digital Technology at Smith School of Business at Queen's University prior to joining the Desautels Faculty of Management.
+She previously served as Associate Vice-Principal (Research) at Queen's University.
 Before joining academia, she worked with Andersen Consulting (now Accenture).

-Her work has been published in academic journals, including MIT Quarterly, Information Systems Research, Journal of Management Information Systems, Journal of Strategic Information Systems, Journal of the Association for Information Systems, Information Systems Journal, Journal of Information Technology and European Journal of Information Systems.
+Her work has been published in academic journals, including MIS Quarterly, Information Systems Research, Journal of Management Information Systems, Journal of Strategic Information Systems, Journal of the Association for Information Systems, Information Systems Journal, Journal of Information Technology and European Journal of Information Systems.
 In 2022, she was appointed by Innovation, Science and Economic Development Canada (ISED) to the Government of Canada's Advisory Panel on the Federal Research Support System.
-She is co-Editor-in Chief of Journal of Strategic Information Systems.
+She is the Editor-in Chief of Journal of Strategic Information Systems.
+In December 2023, she was awarded the LEO prize, the highest honor given to scholars by the Association for Information Systems.